 In accordance with the Maryland Higher Education Commission and Board of Regents transfer policies, certain applicants from Maryland public institutions are given special consideration and are admitted when space is available.

 The Admission Committee considers the student's academic record and grades received in all college-level courses.
 Students are expected to have completed English Composition (the equivalent of UMD's ENGL101) and college level mathematics (Fundamental Studies Math or higher) for best consideration in the review process.

 Students who graduate from high school and subsequently complete a minimum of 12 semester hours or 18 quarter hours during a regular term excluding summer school, at a regionally accredited college or university are considered transfer applicants.
-Students who complete fewer than 30 semester or 45 quarter hours are expected to submit high school records and SAT I and/or ACT scores for review.
+Students who have completed fewer than 30 semester or 45 quarter hours are expected to submit high school records and SAT and/or ACT scores (if the student indicates they would like their scores to be considered) for review.
 When an applicant has attended more than one institution, a cumulative average for all previous college work attempted will be computed and included in the review process.
 To be considered, coursework must have been completed at a regionally accredited college or university.
-Due to space limitations, we are unable to offer admission to all students who have the ability to be successful academically at the University of Maryland.
+Due to space limitations, we are unable to offer admission to all students who have the ability to be successful academically at UMD.

 Application Deadline Dates

 |Spring Regular||November 15|

 Currently, applicants who have attended Maryland public institutions may be admitted in accordance with the criteria previously outlined.
 The university subscribes to the policies set forth in the Maryland Higher Education Commission (MHEC) and Board of Regents transfer policies.
 When the number of students desiring admission exceeds the number that can be accommodated in a particular professional or specialized program, admission will be based on criteria developed by the university to select the best-qualified students.